sccn/sccn.github.io/others/Compiled_EEGLAB.md

 setenv('MCC_USE_DEPFUN','1')
 ```

-7. If not using 2022b to compile, edit the file run_this_one_on_osx_and_linux and change the version number
+7. Make sure the file EEGLAB_verbose has the right version of MATLAB listed and change the version number

+4. **Windows**.
+Remove Mac files, check the command line option and Press "Package" and wait (usually 10 minutes or so)

-4. Press "Package" and wait (usually 30 minutes or so)
+4. **MAC**.
+Remove Windows file (EEGBIDS.bat) and Press "Package" and wait (usually 30 minutes or so)

 4. If successful, 3 folders are created.
 You may test the compiled
 EEGLAB version by running the program in the "for_testing" folder.